-The HD9150 Afterburner is a powerful device designed to facilitate the creation of off-line video tapes from HDTV masters.
-The Afterburner downconverts the HDTV input video to SDI and analog standard definition video.
-When the input video is in the 1080p/24sF format the HD9150 also creates a 2:3 pulldown on the output video to create a 30 Fps output.
+The HD9155 Series Production Afterburners are a family of powerful devices designed to facilitate the creation of off-line videotapes from field acquired HDTV masters.
+The Production Afterburner downconverts the HDTV input video to SDI and analog standard definition video.
+When the input video is in the 1080p/24sF format the HD9155 Series Production Afterburners also create a 2:3 pulldown on the output video to create a 30 Fps output.
 The Afterburner can operate in a 'film mode' working with telecine masters or a 'video mode' working with field acquired HDTV.

-In 'film mode' the Afterburner reads the film transfer data that was recorded in the VANC data area by the Evertz HD Film Footage Encoder (RP215 Film ANC) during the telecine transfer and makes burn-in windows.
+In 'film mode' the Production Afterburner reads the film transfer data that was recorded in the VANC data area by the Evertz HD Film Footage Encoder (RP215 Film ANC) during the telecine transfer and makes burn-in windows.
 The essential timecode and KeyKode data are also converted into RP201 3-line VITC and output by the Afterburner.
 The 2:3 cadence can be controlled from the VANC data or from the LTC.
-The 2:3 cadence can also be locked to an external 6 Hz reference in telecine applications where the HD9150 is directly reading the HD9025TR output.
+The 2:3 cadence can also be locked to an external 6 Hz reference in telecine applications where the HD9155 is directly reading the HD9025TR output.

-In 'video mode' the Afterburner reads the LTC or RP188 ancillary timecode and makes burn-in windows and new 30 Fps timecode that is in sync with the downconverted video.
+In 'video mode' the Production Afterburner reads the LTC or RP188 ancillary timecode and makes burn-in windows and new 30 Fps timecode that is in sync with the downconverted video.
 The original 24 Fps timecode numbers can be placed in the user bits of the VITC and displayed as a burned-in window.
 The 2:3 cadence can be controlled from the ancillary timecode or from the LTC.

-The Afterburner automatically generates video timecode for the standard definition VTR that is converted from 24 to 30 Fps, and delayed to match the complete A frame cycle of delay through the Afterburner.
+The Production Afterburner automatically generates video timecode for the standard definition VTR that is converted from 24 to 30 Fps, and delayed to match the complete A frame cycle of delay through the Afterburner.

-The HD9150 can be easily configured using the new multi-resolution version of Evertz popular KeyLog TRACKERTM software or from the 9150 ConfigWareTM software utility supplied with the unit.
-These graphical software interfaces allow the user to store multiple configurations for the HD9150.
+The HD9155 Series Production Afterburners can be easily configured using the multi-resolution version (version 1.6 or later) of Evertz popular KeyLog TRACKERTM software or from the 9150 ConfigWareTM software utility supplied with the unit.
+These graphical software interfaces allow the user to store multiple configurations for the HD9155 Series Production Afterburners.

-The HD9150 Series Afterburners are available in two downconverter qualities.
-The original HD9150 versions have a monitoring downconverter and provide two SDI and two analog downconverted outputs with characters and VITC suitable for monitoring or compressed digitisation in an non-linear editing system.
-The HD9150Q versions have a high quality downconverter and provide two clean SDI downconverted outputs with VITC suitable for creation of high quality viewing copies.
-The HD9150Q versions also provide one SDI and one analog monitoring output with VITC and Characters suitable for monitoring or creation of tapes for non-linear editing systems.
+The HD9155 Series Production Afterburners are available in two downconverter qualities.
+The original HD9155 versions have a monitoring downconverter and provide two SDI and two analog downconverted outputs with characters and VITC suitable for 'on the set' monitoring or compressed digitisation in a nonlinear editing system.
+The HD9155Q versions have a high quality downconverter and provide two clean SDI downconverted outputs with VITC suitable for creation of high quality viewing copies.
+The HD9155Q versions also provide one SDI and one analog monitoring output with VITC and Characters suitable for 'on the set' monitoring or creation of tapes for non-linear editing systems.